 Hearing Aid Dispensing and Fitting

-When you put the hearing aids in for the first time, you may have different emotions about the sounds you hear.
+When you begin to wear hearing aids, you may have different emotions about the sounds you hear.
 This is normal and to be expected.
 The goal of hearing aids is to make everyday sounds audible and comfortable, but the sound you hear should be clear and pleasant.
 Small changes can be made to the hearing aids at your first fitting if there are things that you feel should be adjusted right away.

 You may be given a short survey or list of questions to answer.
-Be honest about what you hear so that your audiologist can work with you to create the best listening experience with your new hearing aids.
-Your hearing aid fitting is only a starting place; other changes to customize the hearing to your liking may need to take place over a few appointments, as you wear the hearing aids in more situations and adapt to all the new sounds you are hearing.
+Be honest about what you hear so that we can work with you to create the best listening experience with your new hearing aids.
+Your initial hearing aid fitting is only a starting place; other changes to customize the sound to your liking may need to take place over a few appointments, as you wear the hearing aids in more situations and adapt to all the new sounds you are hearing.